NicomedesPommier/Meteorological_Station/README.md

 # Meteorological Station
-The following proyect is a DIY Meteorological Station cccccc
+The following proyect is a DIY low cost meteorological station and a datalogger, it was build for measuring the efectvness